 Department: College of Education and Human Development (CEHD)

-The George Mason University College of Education and Human Development (CEHD) is seeking an experienced, Fairfax-based academic advisor and student support professional for the College's School of Sport, Recreation and Tourism Management (SRTM) and its diverse array of undergraduate and graduate programs.
+The George Mason University College of Education and Human Development invites applications for a Licensure Coordinator.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the Position: